Call a Lawyer Now - It's Free

 How to Apply the 3-Second Rule

-The 3-second rule consists of you counting the time it takes for your vehicle to reach a fixed point on the road after a vehicle in front of you passes.
+The 3-second rule consists of you counting the time it takes for your vehicle to reach a fixed point on the road after passing you.

 • Pick a Fixed Object: When driving, identify a stationary object along the road, such as a signpost, tree, or road light.